Information On How To Work Out A Dogs Age

 If you calculated every seven years and the dog is 16 years old then the dog in human terms would be 112.
 Using my method the dog will be a realistic 81.

 We are all aware that a one year old dog does not act like a seven year old child.
 It is far more like the rebellious teenager round the back of the bike shed having a quick fag.
 They are also far more aware of the opposite sex than most seven year olds would ever be.

 Points to Consider

 Female dogs of the same breed tend to live one or even a couple of years longer than male dogs.
 Smaller dogs can live to almost twice the age of the giant breeds.
-Neutered dogs live slightly longer the un-neutered dogs.
-However do not neuter your dog until it has achieved physical and social maturity or you may cause serious behavioural and even physical problems.
+It has been said that neutered dogs live slightly longer the un-neutered dogs.
+New information is coming out to say this may be incorrect Whatever happens do not neuter your dog until it has achieved physical and social maturity or you may cause serious behavioural and even physical problems.
 See Spaying and Neutering